WP Full Pay - Stripe plugin for WordPress

 To get the Stripe API Keys, navigate to the Developers → API keys page on the Stripe dashboard.
 Here, you will see Publishable and Secret keys.

-Once you revealed the keys, go to the Full Pay → Settings → Stripe account page to add the API keys.
+Once you reveal the keys, go to the Full Pay → Settings → Stripe account page to add the API keys.

 Here are step-by-step guide to accessing your Stripe API Keys and configuring it to WordPress.